-In light of the recent flood of indie designers coming forth to call foul on fast fashion retailers for copying their designs (paired with a few not-so-fast fashion brands, which have been called out for copying, as well), a common question seems to be: Why is this ok?
-In particular, why is it perfectly acceptable for Zara and co. to copy these designers’ work?
+In light of the recent flood of indie designers coming forth to call foul on fast fashion retailers for copying their designs (paired with a few not-so-fast fashion brands, which have been called out for copying, as well), a common question seems to be: Hw is this ok?
+In particular, why is it acceptable for Zara, Mango, and co. to copy these designers’ work?
 How is this practice legal?

 It is worth noting that this is not the case in other countries – namely, in the countries of the U.S.’s international fashion competitors.
 Copyright protection in the UK is not terribly dissimilar from that in the United States.
 However, the European Designs Directive introduced a unified system of industrial design rights for both registered and unregistered designs throughout the European Union.
 This allows for the protection of garments and accessories in their entirety.

 Due to its history as the home of innovation in terms of high fashion, it is not surprising that France enjoys the most extensive and longstanding legal rights in connection with fashion designs.
 The country’s copyright system provides protection for garments and accessories.
 The same type of protection also applies to Italian designs.

 So, it is within these loopholes that retailers like Zara, Forever 21, H&M, and the like can operate legally (for the most part) and profit from the designs of others.